Banovvv/SimpleWeather/README.md

 var weatherController = new WeatherController();
 var currentWeather = await weatherController.GetCurrentWeather("Lovech", "metric");
-var weatherForecast = await weatherController.GetWeatherForecast(43.1333, 24.7167);
+var weatherForecast = await weatherController.GetWeatherForecast("Lovech");

-Console.WriteLine($"The current weather in {currentWeather.City} is {currentWeather.Main.Temperature} degrees with {currentWeather.Weather.Description}.");
+Console.WriteLine($"The current weather in {currentWeather.City} is {Math.Round(currentWeather.Main.Temperature)}°C degrees with {currentWeather.Weather.Description}.\n");

-Console.WriteLine("The weather forecast for Lovech for the next 7 days is:");
+Console.WriteLine("The weather forecast for the next 7 days is:\n");

 foreach (var day in weatherForecast.Daily)
 {
-    Console.WriteLine($"The weather for: {day.DT.ToString("d")}");
+    Console.WriteLine($"The weather for: {day.DT.ToString("dd.MM.yyyy")}");
-    Console.WriteLine($"Min temperature: {day.Temperature.Min}");
+    Console.WriteLine($"Min temperature: {Math.Round(day.Temperature.Min)}°C");
-    Console.WriteLine($"Max temperature: {day.Temperature.Max}");
+    Console.WriteLine($"Max temperature: {Math.Round(day.Temperature.Max)}°C");
+    Console.WriteLine($"Wind speed will be: {day.WindSpeed} m/s");
+    Console.WriteLine($"Wind direction will be: {day.WindDirectionLong} ({day.WindDirectionShort})");
     Console.WriteLine($"The weather conditions will be: {day.Weather.Description}");
     Console.WriteLine($"Probability for precipitation: {day.PrecipitationProbability}%");
+    Console.WriteLine($"The moon phase will be: {day.MoonPhase}\n");
 }
 ```
 This will produce the following result:
 ```
-The current weather in Lovech is 11.43 degrees with overcast clouds.
+The current weather in Lovech is 17°C degrees with clear sky.

 The weather forecast for the next 7 days is:

-The weather for: 02.04.2022
+The weather for: 15.04.2022
-Min temperature: 7.03
+Min temperature: 9°C
-Max temperature: 20.52
+Max temperature: 22°C
+Wind speed will be: 2.2 m/s
+Wind direction will be: South-southwest (SSW)
-The weather conditions will be: heavy intensity rain Probability for precipitation: 100%
+The weather conditions will be: clear sky
+Probability for precipitation: 0%
+The moon phase will be: Full Moon
 .
 .
 .
-The weather for: 07.04.2022
+The weather for: 21.04.2022
-Min temperature: 9.34
+Min temperature: 5°C
-Max temperature: 17.91
+Max temperature: 17°C
+Wind speed will be: 7.63 m/s
+Wind direction will be: West (W)
-The weather conditions will be: moderate rain Probability for precipitation: 95%
+The weather conditions will be: few clouds
+Probability for precipitation: 0%
+The moon phase will be: Waning Gibbous
 ```

 ## Installation